 A fee per person will be applied to each change made to the itinerary once the original booking has been confirmed.
 Within 30 days prior to departure, no changes are permitted.
 These fees will be charged in the same currency as the original booking and are available upon request.

 A change fee will not be administered for an addition or upgrade of service.
 For a change in train departure date, refer to our cancellation policies.
-If there are any charges incurred by ROCKY-PEAK HOLIDAYS as a result of changes made, they will be applied to the booking in addition to the change fee.
+If there are any charges incurred by Rocky Mountain Holidays Ltd. as a result of changes made, they will be applied to the booking in addition to the change fee.

-Requests for refunds must be directed in writing to your travel agent or ROCKY-PEAK HOLIDAYS.
-No refunds will be made because of airline delays, unused services, or other acts beyond the control of ROCKY-PEAK HOLIDAYS or the suppliers we work with.
+Requests for refunds must be directed in writing to your travel agent or Rocky Mountain Holidays Ltd. No refunds will be made because of airline delays, unused services, or other acts beyond the control of Rocky Mountain Holidays Ltd. or the suppliers we work with.